-RIA Application Score: 5 The practice of compiling regulatory impact assessments (RIAs) has been followed since 1995, notably under the supervision of the PMO.
+The practice of compiling regulatory impact assessments (RIAs) has been followed since 1995, notably under the supervision of the PMO.
 However, there is still no systematic RIA process with comparable rules and methodologies; this is just one reason why there is an excess of legislation with an insufficient analysis of regulatory impact.
 There are partial substitutes, however.
 The finance and budget ministries try to systematically evaluate the fiscal impact of any new measure.
 This evaluation might be biased, however, as considerations may be exclusively motivated by financial and budgetary concerns.
 In some ministries (such as industry, agriculture and social affairs) there is also a tradition of analyzing the impact of planned policies.
 In other sectors, the law might impose these assessments (such as with the environmental and industry ministries, for instance).
-A legal assessment is systematically practiced by the Conseil d'Etat before the adoption of a regulation or governmental bill.
+A legal assessment is systematically practiced by the Council of State before the adoption of a regulation or governmental bill.
 Parliamentary committees also often do an excellent job of regulatory assessment.

 More recently, the government think tank France Stratégie has been charged with evaluating the impact of public policies (i.e., the impact of the Macron law, innovation policy or business subsidies).
 The think tank has published methodological guidelines for the evaluation of public policies.
-However, last-minute amendments to parliamentary bills tend not to be subject to this type of evaluation.
+However, lastminute amendments to parliamentary bills tend not to be subject to this type of evaluation.
 This necessitates frequent post facto modifications to legislation, as unexpected or collateral effects have not been properly anticipated.
+The Court of Accounts produces regulatory assessments on an ex post basis that might help to revise legislation, but it cannot provide the benefits of an anticipatory strategy.